microsoft/dotnet-framework-docker-samples/dotnetapp/README.md

 This .NET Framework Docker sample demonstrates a best practice pattern for building Docker images for .NET Framework apps.
 It shows you how you can build and run the app using Docker.

-The [sample Dockerfile](Dockerfile) creates a .NET Framework application Docker image based off of the [.NET Framework Runtime Docker base image](https://hub.docker.com/r/microsoft/dotnet-framework/).
-A nearly identical sample is also available for [.NET Framework 3.5](../dotnetapp-3.5/README.md).
+The [sample Dockerfile](Dockerfile) creates a .NET Framework 4.7.1 application Docker image based off of the [.NET Framework Runtime Docker base image](https://hub.docker.com/r/microsoft/dotnet-framework/).
+A nearly identical sample is available for [.NET Framework 3.5](../dotnetapp-3.5/README.md).

 It uses the [Docker multi-stage build](https://github.com/dotnet/announcements/issues/18) feature to build the sample in a container based on the larger [.NET Framework build base image](https://hub.docker.com/r/microsoft/dotnet-framework-build/) and then copies the final build result into a Docker image based on the smaller [.NET Framework runtime base image](https://hub.docker.com/r/microsoft/dotnet-framework/).
 The build image contains tools that are required to build applications while the runtime image does not.